-The moment you mention about traveling to Kolkata, the first recommendation you receive is to see the Howrah Bridge.
-And of course, no one travels to Kolkata and not visit the Victoria Memorial.
+The moment you mention traveling to Kolkata, the first recommendation you receive is to see the Howrah Bridge.
+And of course, no one travels to Kolkata and does not visit the Victoria Memorial.

-This Steel Cantilever bridge spanning over the river Hoogly stands tall for the past 66 years and can be rightly considered as an emblem of the city of Kolkata!
+This Steel Cantilever bridge spanning over the river Hoogly has stood tall for the past 66 years and can be rightly considered an emblem of the city of Kolkata!

 And why not?
-After all, there are some really amazing quirky facts about Howrah Bridge which I would like to share with you.
+After all, there are some amazing quirky facts about Howrah Bridge that I would like to share with you.

 Did you know that this bridge does not make use of a single nut or bolt?